American breakfast daily, 6 lunches, 6 dinners including an Outback barbecue at Uluru (Ayers Rock) and a farewell dinner in Sydney

 SYDNEY.
 Enjoy a full day at leisure.
 Perhaps join our optional excursions to the Blue Mountains or to the Hunter Valley, one of Australia’s leading wine-growing regions.
 You can even climb to the top of Sydney’s Harbour Bridge!
 Your Tour Director will help you make the most of this exciting city.
 Tonight, enjoy a special dinner at a WATERFRONT RESTAURANT overlooking Sydney Harbour.

-NADI.
+SYDNEY.
 Your tour ends with breakfast this morning.